matt1432/nixos-configs/packages/README.md

 # Packages

-This directory encompasses every derivations for packages exposed by my flake.
+This directory contains every derivations for packages exposed by this flake.

 ## List of my packages found in `self.packages`